grafana/mimir/docs/sources/reference-http-api/_index.md

 ```

 This endpoint triggers a flush of the in-memory series time series data to the long-term storage.
-This endpoint also triggers the flush when you disable `-ingester.flush-on-shutdown-with-wal-enabled` or `-blocks-storage.tsdb.flush-blocks-on-shutdown`.
+This endpoint also triggers the flush when you disable `-blocks-storage.tsdb.flush-blocks-on-shutdown`.

 This endpoint accepts a `tenant` parameter to specify the tenant whose blocks are compacted and shipped.
 This parameter might be specified multiple times to select more tenants.